Fergus Hume

 Ferguson Wright Hume (8 July 1859 – 12 July 1932), known as Fergus Hume, was a prolific English novelist, known for his detective fiction, thrillers and mysteries.

 Early life

-Hume was born in Powick, Worcestershire, England, the second son of James C. Hume, a Scot and clerk and steward at the County Pauper and Lunatic Asylum there.
-When he was three the family emigrated to Dunedin, New Zealand, where he was educated at Otago Boys' High School and studied law at the University of Otago.
+Hume was born in Powick, Worcestershire, England, the second son of James Hume, a Scot and clerk and steward at the County Pauper and Lunatic Asylum there.
+In 1863 the family emigrated to Dunedin, New Zealand, where his father founded the asylum Ashburn Hall.
+He was educated at Otago Boys' High School and studied law at the University of Otago.
 He was admitted to the New Zealand bar in 1885.
 Shortly after graduation Hume relocated to Melbourne, Australia, where he obtained a job as a barristers' clerk.
 He began writing plays, but found it impossible to persuade the managers of Melbourne theatres to accept or even to read them.